SophieAltenburg/calling-an-API-in-Go/README.md

 # calling-an-API-in-Go
-Practice project to read a geoIP API using Go
+Practice project to read a geoIP API using Go.